 PTSD is the Response to Significant Trauma

-Post-traumatic stress disorder, often called PTSD, can occur in people who have experienced or witnessed a natural disaster, serious accident, terrorist incident, sudden death of a loved one, war, violent personal assault such as rape, or other life-threatening events.
 While most people who experience such events recover from them, people with PTSD continue to be severely depressed and anxious for months or even years following the event.
 PTSD is diagnosed after a person experiences symptoms for at least one month following a traumatic event.
 However symptoms may not appear until several months or even years later.

 The symptoms of PTSD can impact your ability to live a normal life.

-Most patients who suffer from PTSD experience the following types of symptoms:
+Most patients who suffer from PTSD

-- Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares
+Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares

-- Emotional numbness and avoidance of places, people, and activities that are reminders of the trauma
+Emotional numbness and avoidance of places, people, and activities that are reminders of the trauma

-- Increased arousal that results in difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered
+Increased arousal that results in difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered

 There is Hope for Recovery

-At the Ross Center, your clinical team has experience in helping many patients live successfully without PTSD.
+At the Ross Center, your clinical team has experience in helping many patients live successfully with PTSD.
 We offer treatment that includes prolonged exposure in which you learn to face your memories and real life reminders of the trauma, until they no longer cause significant anxiety.
-With proper treatment, you’ll be able to rebuild self-confidence and minimize symptoms including sleeplessness and anxiety.
-We’ll help you to find new ways to cope and regain a sense of balance and hope.
+We also offer Intensive Eye Movement Desensitization and Reprocessing (EMDR) Therapy, a simple but effective evidence-based therapy using bilateral stimulation (BLS) that accelerates the brain’s capacity to process and heal a troubling memory or distressing experience.